akanksha1195/nyc-taxi-price-prediction/README.md

 7. Model Evaluation

       In the model evaluation phase, I employed a comprehensive approach to fine-tune the decision tree algorithm.
-Specifically, we conducted hyperparameter tuning by meticulously optimizing the tree's depth, setting it to 11.
+Specifically, I conducted hyperparameter tuning by meticulously optimizing the tree's depth, setting it to 11.
 This meticulous tuning process aimed to enhance the model's performance and predictive accuracy.
-As a result of the efforts, we successfully trained the model and achieved a commendable accuracy of 62% on the test dataset.
-These results underscore our commitment to precision and excellence in model development and evaluation within this project.
+As a result of the efforts, I successfully trained the model and achieved a commendable accuracy of 62% on the test dataset.
+These results underscore my commitment to precision and excellence in model development and evaluation within this project.